MicrosoftDocs/sql-docs/docs/reporting-services/tools/add-a-new-or-existing-report-to-a-report-project-ssrs.md

     -   **Select a Data Source.** The first step in creating a report is to define a data source.
 Report Wizard provides a list of all shared data sources in the report project, in addition to an option to create a new data source.

     -   **Design a Query.** The next step is to design a query.
-You can type the query string, build it using Query Designer, or import a query from another report.
+You can enter the query string, build it by using Query Designer, or import a query from another report.
 For information about Query Designers, see [Reporting Services query designers](../../reporting-services/report-data/query-design-tools-ssrs.md).

     -   **Choose a Report Type.** The next step is to select the type of report you want.
 You can choose a tabular or matrix report.
 A tabular report has a fixed number of columns.
 A matrix, or crosstab, report has a variable number of columns based on the results of the query.
 A map report displays analytical against a geographic background.